ronentaich17/factflow/README.md

 # FactFlow

 This is the source code for my web application that shows users a curated list of fun facts based on their topic of interest.
+Users are given the option to upvote and downvote the uploaded facts.
+If a particular fact has an overwhelming amount of downvotes, a marker will appear to inform other users of the fact's shakey credibility.

 Check out the website [here](https://factflowbyronen.netlify.app/)!